EndPointCorp/end-point-blog/2026/09/migrating-dotnet-core-2-2-to-dotnet-10.md

 ### Conclusion

 All in all, the process was much faster than expected, mainly because I was able to automate several parts of the verification process and use Claude Code to speed up a lot of the repetitive work.
-While the code review process took more time because I wanted to do a detailed review and understanding of every small change Claude suggested or made, the amount of repetitive work were reduced significantly.
+While the code review process took more time because I wanted to do a detailed review and understanding of every small change Claude suggested or made, the amount of repetitive work was reduced significantly.

 This migration also reinforced the value of having a baseline and a repeatable way to exercise the application: A successful build and a passing unit test suite are useful milestones.